-Moravian Academy’s need-based financial aid is designed to assist families who could not otherwise afford the whole cost of tuition.
+Moravian Academy’s need-based financial aid is designed to assist families with children in Pre-K through Grade 12 who could not otherwise afford the whole cost of tuition.
 Financial aid decisions are made by the Financial Aid Committee and are separate from the decision of the Admissions Committee.
 An application for financial aid does not affect an applicant’s opportunity to be admitted to the school.

 In order to determine if your family qualifies for aid, you will need to complete an application form on the National Association of Independent Schools’ website.

 Once a student has been accepted for admission, aid is determined and renewed on the basis of demonstrated financial need.
 Decisions regarding the awarding of aid are made independently from admissions decisions, and in no way affect a candidate's chances for admission.